Greta, New South Wales

-Greta is a small town in the Parish of Branxton, Hunter Region of New South Wales, Australia.
+Greta is a small town in the Hunter Valley, New South Wales, Australia.

 History

 The traditional owners and custodians of the Maitland area are the Wonnarua people.
 The Greta area was first colonised by Europeans around Anvil Creek in the 1830s.

 When the town was surveyed in 1842 it was given the name Greta, possibly after a small river in Cumberland, England.
 Coal mining was established in the area in 1862 with the development of a railway station.

 In 1864, kerosene shale was discovered.
 By the 1870s, Greta had four hotels, four churches, a school and schools of arts.
 Geologist Edgeworth David discovered the Greta Coal Seam in 1886.
 By 1907, ten collieries were in operation.
-The Whitburn Rail line; which extended off the Hunter line 400 meters to the west of the Greta Railway station connected to the Greta Colliery, Leconfield Colliery and Whitburn Colliery.
+The Whitburn Rail line; which extended off the Main Northern railway line 400 metres to the west of the Greta railway station connected to the Greta Colliery, Leconfield Colliery and Whitburn Colliery.
 The line was Closed on the 3rd of October 1957 when the Leconfield Colliery shut down.

 At the 2016 census, the town had a population of 2,830.
 Greta's population increased to 3,349 at the 2021 census.